lunatech-labs/lunatech-argo-demo/README.md

        docker run -v $(pwd):/app/data --rm lunatech.com/argo-demo-setup:latest
        docker run -v $(pwd):/app/data --rm lunatech.com/argo-demo-do:latest

-   You should see `Final message: Writing from setup and from do` and the file `log.txt` should have this content.
+   You should see `Writing to /app/data/log.txt from setup and from do` and the file `log.txt` should have this content.

-7. Now submit the workflow and watch it ~~run~~ fail:
+7. Now submit the workflow and watch it run:

        argo -n submit demo --watch argo-demo.yaml

+   You can now change the logfile parameter and see it taken into account in the workflow logs.

+       argo -n demo submit argo-demo.yaml -p logfile=/app/data/toto.txt --watch argo -n demo logs @latest

 ## Notes